 2. Awakened Stage: Climbing the Mountain

-The advanced Stage resembles the disciples climbing the mountain with Jesus.
+The Awakened Stage resembles the disciples climbing the mountain with Jesus.
 You work hard and grow stronger.
 TAPPING becomes a conversation, spiritual fencing sharpens control, and Vox Divini meditation deepens.
 The goal is union of action, where you embody Christ-like actions through effort and grace.
 This stage strengthens the disciplined lifestyle from the foundational level.
 It ensures regularity in prayer and duties, grounding you for the contemplative stage.

 Characteristics